 Termination by Lay-off

-Whenever a worker, other than a substitute or casual worker, whose name is on the muster-rolls of an establishment and who has completed at least 1 (one) year of service under the employer is laid-off, he shall be paid compensation by the employer for all days during which he is so laid-off, except for weekly holidays.
+Whenever a worker, other than a substitute or casual worker, whose name is on the muster rolls of an establishment and who has completed at least 1 (one) year of service under the employer is laid off, he shall be paid compensation by the employer for all days during which he is so laid-off, except for weekly holidays.

-• Amount of compensation
+Amount of compensation

-The amount of compensation for worker other than a substitute or casual worker shall be equal to half of the total of the basic wages and dearness allowance and ad-hoc or interim wages, if any, and equal to the full amount of housing allowance that would have been payable to him if he had not been so laid-off.
-However, if substitute worker whose name is on the muster-rolls of an establishment has completed one year of continuous service in the establishment, he will not be treated as a substitute worker in this case.
+The amount of compensation for a worker other than a substitute or casual worker shall be equal to half of the total of the basic wages and dearness allowance and ad-hoc or interim wages, if any, and equal to the full amount of housing allowance that would have been payable to him if he had not been so laid-off.
+However, if a substitute worker whose name is on the muster rolls of an establishment has completed one year of continuous service in the establishment, he will not be treated as a substitute worker in this case.

 Lay off over 45 days

-However, if during a calendar year any worker is laid-off for more than 45 (forty-five) days, whether continuously or intermittently and after the expiry of such 45 (forty-five) days, the period of lay-off is extended for further 15 (fifteen) days or more, the worker shall, be paid compensation for every subsequent period of lay-off for 15 (fifteen) days or more.
-The amount of compensation for 15days extension shall be equal to one-fourth of the total of the basic wages and dearness allowance and ad-hoc or interim wages, if any, and equal to the full amount of housing allowance, if any.
+However, if during a calendar year any worker is laid-off for more than 45 (forty-five) days, whether continuously or intermittently and after the expiry of such 45 (forty-five) days, the period of lay-off is extended for a further 15 (fifteen) days or more, the worker shall, be paid compensation for every subsequent period of lay-off for 15 (fifteen) days or more.

-Nevertheless, in any case, during a calendar year, if a worker is to be laid-off after the first 45 (forty-five) days as aforesaid, for any continuous period of 15 (fifteen) days or more, the employer may, instead of lying off such worker, retrench him.
+Nevertheless, in any case, during a calendar year, if a worker is to be laid off after the first 45 (forty-five) days as aforesaid, for any continuous period of 15 (fifteen) days or more, the employer may, instead of lying off such worker, retrench him.

 Termination by Discharge

-A worker may be discharged from service for reasons of physical or mental incapacity or continued ill-health certified by a registered medical practitioner.
+A worker may be discharged from service for reasons of physical or mental incapacity or continued ill health certified by a registered medical practitioner.

 If a discharged worker completes at least one year of continuous service he shall be paid by the employer, as compensation, 30 (thirty) days’ wages for his every year of service, or gratuity, if payable, whichever is higher.